 PHYS 170 & 270 - Mechanics diagnostic surveys are being administered annually to monitor conceptual learning gains and aid future course development.
-Clicker usage is being encouraged in the large multi-section engineering course, PHYS 170, with lecture observation and advice from STLF Jim Carolan
+Clicker usage is being encouraged in the large multi-section engineering course, PHYS 170, with lecture observation and advice from STLF Jim Carolan.
+Paired teaching in one section of PHYS 170.

-PHYS 101 & 108 - clicker usage is being developed and improved in these large freshman courses with extensive observation and advice from STLF Jim Carolan
+PHYS 101 & 108 - clicker usage was developed & improved in these large freshman courses with extensive observation and advice from Jim Carolan

 Extensive diagnostic testing by Jim Carolan and Louis Deslauriers uncovered information that will inform curriculum decisions.
 Extensive testing of first and upper year students using an electricity and magnetism concept survey (BEMA) is providing information on learning gains and retention.
 The results from the survey are being used in decisions about merging the Eng.
 Phys and Honours Phys. streams of E&M. These results also feed into decisions about the freshman treatment of E&M concepts.
-Efforts are also getting underway to optimize the way E & M topics are covered in various courses, at all levels, to formulate a set of coherent learning goals for these courses and to insure that faculty will strive to achieve these learning goals in the future.
+There are also efforts to optimize the way E&M topics are covered in various courses, at all levels, to formulate a set of coherent learning goals for these courses and to ensure that faculty will strive to achieve these learning goals in the future.
 Poster (CWSEI EOY 2011): Tracking Students' Knowledge of Electricity and Magnetism from 1st to 3rd Year

 The large first-year physics courses (PHYS 101 & PHYS 102) include 6 3-hour lab experiments.
 Because it is so difficult to sync the concepts presented in multiple lecture sections with the experiments, we are trying to convert the lab experiments to self-contained "learning units."
 These would include pre-lab exercises and lab activities that contain all the necessary information.
 Wherever they are in the sequence of lectures, instructors could use these experiments to preview what's coming next, to reinforce what they're currently covering, or to wrap up already-covered topics.
-The development and testing of several activities and pre-lab exercises started in the small, Summer PHYS 102 section, in preparation of the full PHYS 102 course in January 2011.
+The development and testing of several activities and pre-lab exercises started in the Summer 2010 PHYS 102 section.